MalifaciousGames/Mali-s-Scripts/sugarcube-scripts/hash-navigation/README.md

 ## Config

-The `HashNavigation` object contains two config options:
+The `HNAv` object contains two config options which can be either `true` or an array of allowed passage names :
-- `hashStart` : The story starts at the passage that corresponds to the link's hash value.
+- `startAt` : The story starts at the passage that corresponds to the link's hash value.
-- `hashChangeNavigation` : Modifying the URL's hash value will cause navigation to the corresponding passage.
+- `navigateTo` : Modifying the URL's hash value will cause navigation to the corresponding passage.

-Do keep in mind that while `hashChangeNavigation` lets players navigate at will they can still do so with `hashStart` alone by changing the value and refreshing the page.
+Do keep in mind that while `navigateTo` lets players navigate at will they can still do so with `startAt` alone by changing the value and refreshing the page.

+The `HNAv` object can be accessed via `setup.HNAv`.

 **A version of this script exists for Harlowe and can be found [here](https://github.com/MalifaciousGames/Mali-s-Scripts/tree/main/harlowe-scripts/hash-navigation).**